DPZero: Private Fine-Tuning of Language Models without Backpropagation

 \section{Introduction}

-Fine-tuning pretrained large language models (LLMs), including BERT \citep{devlin2019bert, liu2019roberta, sanh2019distilbert}, OPT \citep{zhang2022opt}, the LLaMA family \cite{touvron2023llama,touvron2023llama2}, and the GPT family \citep{radford2018improving, brown2020language, ouyang2022training, openai2023gpt4}, has become a standard practice for achieving state-of-the-art performance in a wide array of downstream applications.
+Fine-tuning pretrained large language models (LLMs), such as BERT \citep{devlin2019bert, liu2019roberta, sanh2019distilbert}, OPT \citep{zhang2022opt}, LLaMA \cite{touvron2023llama,touvron2023llama2}, and GPT \citep{radford2018improving, brown2020language, ouyang2022training, openai2023gpt4}, achieves state-of-the-art performance in a wide array of downstream applications.
 However, two significant challenges persist in practical adoption: memory demands for gradient-based optimizers and the need to safeguard the privacy of domain-specific fine-tuning data.

-As LLMs evolve from having millions to billions of parameters \citep{brown2020language}, the resource requirements for their training escalate significantly, creating barriers for entities with limited computational resources from deploying and further developing LLMs.
-Various approaches have been explored to tackle these limitations, ranging from parameter-efficient fine-tuning (PEFT) \citep{li2021prefix, hu2022lora} to the development of novel optimization algorithms \citep{chen2023symbolic, liu2023sophia}.
-While these methods offer some advantages, they still require memory-intensive first-order gradient information through backpropagation, which is prohibitive for large models.
-A recent trend has emerged in developing algorithms for training neural networks without using backpropagation \citep{baydin2022gradients, silver2022learning, hinton2022forward, hou2023promptboosting, phang2023hypertuning}.
-Specifically for LLMs, \citet{malladi2023fine} introduced zeroth-order methods for fine-tuning, thereby requiring solely forward passes and achieving a 12x memory reduction compared to first-order algorithms.
-For instance, utilizing a single A100 GPU, zeroth-order methods enable the training of LLMs with 30 billion parameters, whereas first-order methods, even equipped with PEFT, are limited to training models of up to 6.7 billion parameters.
+As the memory requirement of fine-tuning LLMs is increasingly becoming a bottleneck, various approaches have been proposed, spanning from parameter-efficient fine-tuning (PEFT) \citep{li2021prefix, hu2022lora} to novel optimization algorithms \citep{shazeer2018adafactor, anil2019memory}.
+Since these methods rely on backpropagation to compute the gradients, which can be memory-intensive, a recent trend has emerged in developing algorithms that do not require backpropagation \citep{baydin2022gradients, silver2022learning, hinton2022forward, hou2023promptboosting, phang2023hypertuning, chen2023deepzero}.
+Specifically for LLMs, \citet{malladi2023fine} introduced zeroth-order methods for fine-tuning, thereby eliminating the backward pass and freeing up the memory for gradients and activations.
+Utilizing a single A100 GPU (80 GiB memory), zeroth-order methods are capable of fine-tuning a 30-billion-parameter model, whereas first-order methods, even equipped with PEFT, fail to fit into the memory for a model with more than 6.7 billion parameters.
 This greatly expands the potential for deploying and fine-tuning LLMs even on personal devices.